- Team Mann

 Do I still need to see my dentist while I have braces?

 Yes, you should still go for routine exams and cleanings every 4-6 months.
+With braces, food may be caught in places that your toothbrush can't reach.
+This causes bacteria to build up that can lead to cavities, gingivitis, and gum disease.
 Our team works very hard to coordinate adjustments around your regular dental visits to accommodate your schedule throughout treatment.

 Can I still play sports and musical instruments with braces?

 Absolutely!
-While there may be an adjustment period in getting use to playing sports and instruments with your braces, you can still continue to do so throughout treatment.
+While there may be an adjustment period in getting use to playing sports and instruments with your braces, you can still continue to do so throughout treatment and wearing braces will not stop you from participating in any of your school activities.
+If you play a contact sport, it is recommended that you wear a mouth guard that is specially designed for braces and orthodontic appliances to prevent their damage and possibly extending your treatment time.